cincuranet/blog/_posts/2008-02-03-227090-computed-by-column-with-select-in-definition.md

 ---
+title: |
-title: "Computed by column with select in definition"
+  Computed by column with select in definition
 date: 2008-02-03T11:50:00Z
 tags:
   - Firebird